Use the Sendrealm JavaScript SDK from trusted server-side or edge environments to call the Sendrealm API.

 - Sending domains are verified for email.

-- Event names are stable and documented.
+- Event names are stable.

 - Event submissions use